ESDLMapEditorESSIM/docker-toolsuite/README.md

 Import the configuration in Keycloak.
 When the import is successful and keycloak has started successfully, you can Ctrl-C out of the container.

+The following line is only working in shells that accept the '\\' (Windows cmd will not work):

 ```sh
 docker exec -it keycloak /opt/jboss/keycloak/bin/standalone.sh \
   -Djboss.socket.binding.port-offset=100 \